The 80/20 rule is a phenomenal simple yet powerful concept that can transform how you view your people, processes, systems, and your entire business.

 5. Eliminate interruptions and distractions as much as possible

-Don’t forget that you need to remain active in the control of how you expose yourself to distractions.
+Don’t forget that you need to remain active in control of how you expose yourself to distractions.
 This is why I always recommend creating a high-energy work-focused physical and virtual environment free of potential distractions.
 Virtual distractions may include chat messages, app notifications, phone calls, and lots more.

 Take my Distraction Quiz to find out just how distracted you really are.
 Awareness is the first step to change.
 In order for us to condition 80 20 thinking we have to create heightened awareness around the noise and distractors that keep us from our 20%